-How Engineered Viruses Cured a Dying Girl’s Infections
+A Dying Teenager’s Recovery Started in the Dirt

 Read: The viruses that eavesdrop on their hosts

-Last June, the London team started injecting all three phages—one natural and two modified—into their patient.
+Last June, the London team started injecting all three phages—one natural and two modified—into the patient.
 She didn’t experience any major side effects, and after a month of twice-daily doses, the infection in her chest began to disappear.
 Shortly after, her liver cleared up.
 After six months, almost all the other lesions had faded.
-“It’s not like she’s out of the woods in the sense that she has cystic fibrosis and a new set of lungs,” Hatfull says, “but she’s in very good general health.”
+“It’s not like she’s out of the woods, in the sense that she has cystic fibrosis and a new set of lungs,” Hatfull says, “but she’s in very good general health.”

-As with any single case of medical success, it is impossible to truly know if the supposed treatment was what eventually saved the patient: That’s why doctors run clinical trials.
-But Benjamin Chan from Yale University says that this “fantastic” study “very nicely shows a probable impact of the phages.”
+As with any single case of medical success, it is impossible to truly know whether the supposed treatment was what eventually saved the patient: That’s why doctors run clinical trials.
+But Benjamin Chan of Yale University says that this “fantastic” study “very nicely shows a probable impact of the phages.”
 After all, the patient’s infections clearly weren’t going away on their own, and they weren’t responding to other treatments.

-Phages were commonly used to treat infections in the 1920s, and though they’re still used in Russia and parts of Eastern Europe, they largely fell out of favor in the West.
+Phages were commonly used to treat infections in the 1920s, and though they’re still used in Russia and parts of eastern Europe, they largely fell out of favor in the West.
 But they’ve stepped back into the limelight after a growing line of dramatic success stories.
-The most famous case involves Steffanie Strathdee, an epidemiologist who led the hunt for phages that ultimately cured her husband Tom Patterson of a life-threatening infection.
-Such successes have led to a renewed interested in phage therapy, especially in the era of antibiotic-resistant superbugs.
+The most famous case involves Steffanie Strathdee, an epidemiologist who led the hunt for phages that ultimately cured her husband, Tom Patterson, of a life-threatening infection.
+Such successes have prompted a renewed interest in phage therapy, especially in the era of antibiotic-resistant superbugs.

-The London patient marks another milestone—she is the first person to be treated with phages that have been genetically engineered.
+The London patient’s case is a milestone—she is the first person to be treated with phages that have been genetically engineered.
 “It requires trust to take a leap off the edge into completely unknown medicine,” says Hatfull, who appreciates that many people might be unnerved by his team’s work.
 “The idea of using a virus in the first place is challenging, let alone messing around with it,” he acknowledges.

-He clarifies that his team simply deleted a gene that both BPs and ZoeJ would switch off naturally, when they eventually decide to flip from passive stowaway to active killers.
-The team also didn’t add any genes from other organisms into the phages—an important distinction which meant that, under UK and EU regulations, the viruses didn’t count as genetically modified organisms.
+He clarifies that his team simply deleted a gene that both BPs and ZoeJ would switch off naturally, when they eventually decide to flip from passive stowaways to active killers.
+The team also didn’t add any genes from other organisms into the phages—an important distinction, which meant that, under UK and European Union regulations, the viruses didn’t count as genetically modified organisms.

 This case also represents a second milestone: It’s the first time phages have successfully treated a mycobacterial infection in a human.
 That’s huge.
 These microbes include the one that causes tuberculosis.
-They also include a group of over 100 species called the NTMs, which often hit people with cystic fibrosis.
-M. abscessus and other opportunistic germs belong to this group.“Treating NTMs is a big deal,” says Chan.
-“It’s a very unmet need in the cystic fibrosis community.”
+They also include a group of more than 100 species called the NTMs, which often hit people with cystic fibrosis.
+M. abscessus and other opportunistic germs belong to this group.“Treating NTMs is a big deal,” Chan says.
+“It’s a very unmet need in the cystic-fibrosis community.”

 But Muddy, ZoeJ, and BPs aren’t cure-alls for these infections.
 M. abscessus is incredibly diverse, and a phage that kills one strain might do nothing against another.
 The London team learned that the hard way.
-They treated a second young girl with cystic fibrosis, who also had a double lung transplants, and who came down with a different strain of M. abscessus.
+It treated a second young girl with cystic fibrosis, who also had a double lung transplant, and who came down with a different strain of M. abscessus.
 And against that strain, Hatfull struggled to find any effective phages, despite his extensive collection.
 By the time he identified one, it was too late.
 The second patient had died.

 To reliably treat any given NTM infection, scientists will need much larger phage libraries.
-“That’s not the case for many other bacteria, like E. coli or Staphylococcus aureus, where strains are more broadly susceptible to commonly isolated phages,” says Chan.
+“That’s not the case for many other bacteria, like E. coli or Staphylococcus aureus, where strains are more broadly susceptible to commonly isolated phages,” Chan says.

 But even in those cases, it’s time-consuming to identify, grow, and perhaps even modify the right virus for every single case.
 “The challenge is whether you could ever make phage therapy broad enough so you could have an off-the-shelf set at your disposal, which you knew could infect any strain that was out there,” Hatfull says.
 He doubts that’s possible for M. abscessus, or indeed for most infections.
-That’s probably why at least one trial, in which doctors have tested the same cocktail of 12 phages in patients with infected burn wounds, was a bust.
+That’s probably why at least one trial, in which doctors tested the same cocktail of 12 phages in patients with infected burn wounds, was a bust.

 “For the many infections where you have this great variability, it’s going to be hard to figure out how to get phages to span it all,” he says.
 And without that consistency, it might also be hard for phages to get significant investments from pharmaceutical companies, and to go from the stuff of individual miracles to the stuff of generalized medicine.